ihara2525/rack-smartphone_detector/README.md

 $ gem install rack-smartphone_detector
 ```

-## Usage with Rails 3
+## Usage with Rails 4 or Rails 3

-If you are using Rails 3, you have no futher steps to do.
+If you are using Rails 4 or Rails 3, you have no futher steps to do.

 ## Contributing